 But even if they are located abroad and unable to travel, translators and interpreters still make a difference.
 They can translate legal and medical documents via email or interpret via telephone and video.

 In times of emergency, language professionals can help even if they don’t speak the first language of the affected area.
 Through a method called “relay interpreting,” a pair of translators or interpreters who share a common language work together to communicate between parties.
-For example, a Korean/English interpreter could interpret the speech of a Korean worker in Japan into English, whereupon an English/Japanese interpreter would render the English speech into Japanese.
+For example, a French/English interpreter could interpret the speech of a French worker in Germany into English, whereupon an English/German interpreter would render the English speech into German.

 From Interpretation to Transportation

 The selfless actions of these professional linguists show that, helpful as their translating and interpreting skills are, the most important act is directly helping ones in need.
-They step beyond the bounds of their expertise to do all they can to aid the people affected by the disaster.
+They stepped beyond the bounds of their expertise to do all they could to aid the people affected by the disaster.

 Being able to immediately provide support, whether it’s their professional expertise or their own car, makes professional interpreters and translators vital to relief efforts in times of crisis.